luigiberducci/mon-road/README.md

 # Mon-Road
 Library for monitoring of traffic metrics using STL.

+This library has been developed in the context of the FFG Project ADEX.

 # Installation
 Run the following command to install the dependencies
 ```